konstanciaa/ukrainian-cafe/README.md

 #### Design
 When I came up with the idea to create a website for a ukrainian cafe, I decided to make a simple intuitive landing page.
 I wanted to make it look modern, so I used modern ukrainian food photos.
 The colors are warm, buttons and logo are yellow to give a feeling of coziness.

+I used a standard Bootstrap theme with all the components and styling.
+Montserrat and Roboto are the main fonts used.

 #### Site User
 - Someone who is originally ukrainian wants to visit a place with ukrainian food.
 - Someone looking for a new experience, wanting to try new dishes.